ocrmypdf/OCRmyPDF/docs/api.rst

-OCRmyPDF may throw standard Python exceptions, ``ocrmypdf.exceptions.*`` exceptions, some exceptions related to multiprocessing, and ``KeyboardInterrupt``.
+OCRmyPDF may throw standard Python exceptions, ``ocrmypdf.exceptions.*`` exceptions, some exceptions related to multiprocessing, and :exc:`KeyboardInterrupt`.
 The parent process should provide an exception handler.
 OCRmyPDF will clean up its temporary files and worker processes automatically when an exception occurs.